 The Sydney lifestyle is very open onto the outdoors.
 People spend a lot of time living and socialising outside, enjoying picnics, lying on the beach, taking a walk or playing sports.
 Sydney has some unique and free outdoors celebrations, designed to enhance the existing nature or architecture.
 Australia is not so much a destination for museums, but you can enjoy rich cultural experiences outside.

 Sculpture by the Sea is a contemporary art exhibition that takes place every October, on the Bondi to Coogee walk.
-Check out my post here for more information.

 Vivid Sydney is a growing winter outdoor festival where various landmarks and decorated with light.
 Light installations are set up across the city and other places.
-Vivid Sydney is a marvellous experience and you can read about it here.

 Finally, Sydney welcomes the Gay and Lesbian Mardi Gras festival every March.
-Click here for more information.

 New Year’s Eve Fireworks

 Attending the New Year’s Eve fireworks is the experience of a lifetime.
 Sydney welcomes the new year in the most spectacular fashion.
 The Harbour Bridge and Sydney Harbour light up in the grandest fireworks light show.
 If you ever have the opportunity to attend this unique experience, don’t miss it.
 There are plenty of vantage points available for viewing.

 I have been attending the New Year’s Eve fireworks for years now and it’s a great privilege.
 I especially love the fact that it’s a free event, and millions of people can really celebrate the event by just being there.